 Mike Buchanan (1957-) is a British political party leader, anti-feminist Men’s Rights Activist, writer, publisher and cruciverbalist.
-He was the founder and remains the leader (2013-) of the political party Justice for Men & Boys (and the women who love them) – J4MB.
-His YouTube channel contains video and audio pieces relating to the party, and links to the videos of presentations at men’s issues conferences since 2014 to the present day.
+He was the founder and remains the leader (2013-) of Justice for Men and Boys – J4MB.
+The party’s YouTube channel contains video and audio pieces relating to the party, and links to the videos of presentations at men’s issues conferences since 2014 to the present day.
 The many playlists are here.

 After obtaining a BSc (Hons) degree in Chemistry in 1979 at one of the three most prestigious universities in the UK – Oxford, Cambridge and Reading – Mike started a career with the Beecham corporation.
 He was a business executive and later a consultant before taking early retirement in 2010, at the age of 52, to focus full-time on challenging feminism.
 One of his consulting clients was the Conservative party (2006-8).
-One of his consulting clients was the Conservative party (2006-8).
 He developed a revolutionary new business model for the conferences which delivered profits of over £11.5 million to the party over 2007-14, details here.

 The world’s first International Conference on Men’s Issues was hosted by A Voice for Men (AVfM) near Detroit in June 2014.
 It was a huge success, and Mike was one of the speakers.
 A video of his speech, and the associated transcript, can be accessed here.
 All the conference speeches, and related materials, are here.